“Are the Canyon Lake boat ramps open?” It’s the number-one question visitors (and more than a few locals) ask each week.

-If you are already at a boat ramp and don’t know how to interpret the rules, the law-enforcement officer on duty will make the call about what is or isn’t allowed.
-They may issue a warning or citation about violations.
+If you are already at a boat ramp and don’t know how to interpret the rules or where to park, the law-enforcement officer on duty will make the call about what is or isn’t allowed.
+They may issue a warning or citation for violations.

 MyCanyonLake.com is a news site.
-We do not speak on behalf of the county or USACE, and cannot provide official answers to unique or specific circumstances.
+We do not speak on behalf of the county, USACE or GBRA and cannot provide official answers to unique or specific circumstances.

 Trying to decide which boat ramps are best … and why?
 Click here for more information along with some general pointers about where to fish and swim in the lake.

 Trying to figure it all out?
 Boat ramps can be confusing.
 USACE Park Ranger Samuell Price developed this handy map and fact sheet for all Canyon Lake boat ramps.
-Here is a link to the status of each boat ramp, park, dock and fishier pier operated by USACE.
+Here is a link to the status of each boat ramp, park, dock, and fishing pier operated by USACE.

 An entrance and/or boat ramp fee is charged at several parks in Canyon Lake.
 For a list of hours and fees for 23 boat ramps, click here.
 To find more information about boat ramps located in one of the seven major parks operated by the Army Corps of Engineers, click here then click on one of the points on the map or a name in the chart shown on the Texas Parks and Wildlife Department’s (TPWD) list of public access facilities.

 TPWD uses a different numbering system for boat ramps.